ashIynx/su-nday/README.md

-i got tired of having an alter ego so hi im ori slash mimi he/she
+i got tired of having an alter ego so hi im ori slash mimi any prns idc